jess-bk/aws-bootcamp-cruddur-2023/journal/week1.md

 python3 -m flask run --host=0.0.0.0  --port=4567
 ```

-10. This command is used to create a Docker image for a backend application written in Flask The command docker build -t backend-flask ./backend-flask is used to build a Docker image with a given tag -t and context path ./backend-flask where the Dockerfile for building the image is located.
+10. This command is used to create a Docker image for a backend application written in Flask, The command docker build -t backend-flask ./backend-flask is used to build a Docker image with a given tag -t and context path ./backend-flask, the Dockerfile for building the image is located.

 More specifically, this command instructs Docker to look for a Dockerfile in the ./backend-flask directory and build a Docker image with the name backend-flask.
 The -t flag stands for "tag" and it allows us to give a name to the Docker image we are building
 ```